Nexmo/api-specification/README.md

 ## Tools

 - [Stoplight Studio](https://stoplight.io/studio/) - powerful spec editor with validation and local mock server
-- [Nexmo OAS Renderer](https://github.com/Nexmo/nexmo-oas-renderer) - Nexmo's tool for rendering OpenAPI specs to HTML.
+- [Vonage API OAS Renderer](https://github.com/Nexmo/nexmo-oas-renderer) - the Vonage tool for rendering OpenAPI specs to HTML.
-- [Nexmo Developer](https://github.com/Nexmo/nexmo-developer) - Nexmo Developer uses these specs and the renderer for the API reference pages.
+- [Vonage API Developer](https://github.com/Nexmo/nexmo-developer) - Vonage API Developer Portal uses these specs and the renderer for the API reference pages.

 ### Check your API spec for validity and style